Rinchu93/cgal/Guidelines/Directory-Structure-for-Packages.md

 Requirements:

 -   The directory structure outlined here must be followed exactly.
--   After adding a new package, the script `.travis/generate_travis.sh` must be called from `$CGAL_ROOT/.travis directory`, in order for the new package to be correctly tested by Travis.
-The script will modify files in the `.travis/` sub-directory, and the changes must be committed and pushed.
+-   After adding a new package, the script `$CGAL_ROOT/.travis/generate_travis.sh` must be called from the `$CGAL_ROOT/.travis/` directory in order for the new package to be correctly tested by Travis.
+The script will modify files in the `$CGAL_ROOT/.travis/` sub-directory, and the changes must be committed and pushed.

 Recommendations: